bayuarp26/bbai/README.md

 ```

 6. Set the environment variables in the Vercel dashboard for your project (`MONGODB_URI` and `MONGODB_DB`).

+### How to set environment variables in Vercel dashboard

+- Go to your project dashboard on https://vercel.com
+- Click on "Settings"
+- Click on "Environment Variables"
+- Add the variables:
+  - Key: `MONGODB_URI`, Value: your MongoDB connection string
+  - Key: `MONGODB_DB`, Value: your database name
+- Save the changes
+- Redeploy your project if necessary

 The API routes are handled by serverless functions in the `api` directory, and static files are served from the `public` directory.